 Pulse until the butter pieces are the size of peas.
 About 5-10 pulses.

 Then turn the processor on and drizzle in ICE COLD water until the mixture starts to form clumps that will stick together when compressed.
+CAUTION: do not allow any ice to fall into the processor - doing so will result in gooey, sticky holes in your crust.

 Note: depending on how humid your climate is and how much moisture your flour contains, you may not need to use all the water.